Devere Allen: Political activism

 Allen was extremely active politically throughout his life.
 In addition to his efforts on behalf of the Fellowship of Reconciliation, Allen was a member of the Socialist Party of America and a leading figure in the League for Independent Political Action, which attempted from 1928 to 1932 to establish a mass social democratic political movement outside the Socialist Party.
 Allen was also active in the League for Industrial Democracy, a non-party socialist group, as well as the pacifist War Resisters League.

 Allen was also a member of several focused single interest groups, including the anti-imperialist American League for India's Freedom and the anti-fascist League Against German Fascism.

-A prolific author, Allen published his best known book, A Fight for Peace, in 1930.
+A prolific author, Allen published his best-known book, A Fight for Peace, in 1930.
 In it, Allen surveyed the history of the American peace movement and advocated three types of non-violent action by which pacifists could effectively fight oppression without violence: non-cooperation with aggressors, non-violent "attack" to pursue social objectives, and mass non-violent direct action to prevent war.

 Electoral politics also attracted Allen's attention.
 In 1932 he was the candidate of the Socialist Party for United States Senate from his home state of Connecticut.
 Allen headed the state Socialist ticket in 1936 as the party's candidate for Governor of Connecticut.
 A final political run came in 1954, when Allen again stood as the Socialist candidate for U.S. Senator from Connecticut.

 During the heated factional politics which swept the Socialist Party during the decade of the 1930s, Allen emerged as a close factional ally of Norman Thomas and active member of the Militant faction.
 Allen was the primary author of the 1934 Declaration of Principles, a fundamental document of Socialist Party history which later proved to be the fulcrum for a split of the rival Old Guard faction to form a rival organization called the Social Democratic Federation.
 In 1936 Allen attempted to unseat the Mayor of Bridgeport Jasper McLevy, an Old Guard stalwart, as head of the Socialist Party of Connecticut — an effort which failed.

 Following the expulsion of a Trotskyist left wing from the Socialist Party in 1937, Allen was made a member of the governing National Executive Committee of the Socialist Party.
 Allen was returned to that position by the 1938 National Convention of the SPA, serving a two-year term.

 Later years

-During World War II Allen remained consistent to his pacifist ideals, opposing American entry into the war as a morally indefensible means of defeating fascism.
+During World War II Allen remained consistent with his pacifist ideals, opposing American entry into the war as a morally indefensible means of defeating fascism.

-Allen later taught in Williamstown, Massachusetts at the Williamstown Institute of Politics and the Wellesley Summer Institute for Social Progress.
+Allen later taught in Williamstown, Massachusetts, at the Williamstown Institute of Politics and the Wellesley Summer Institute for Social Progress.

 Death and legacy

-Devere Allen died on August 27, 1955 in Westerly, Rhode Island.
+Devere Allen died on August 27, 1955, in Westerly, Rhode Island.

 Allen's papers comprise part of the Peace Collection at Swarthmore College, located in Swarthmore, Pennsylvania.
 The substantial holding, totaling some 80 linear feet of material, was donated to the school in 1961 and is available to be freely used by interested scholars.